MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/configure-xbl/dev-center/access-policies-udc.md

 ---
-title: Configuring access policies in Partner Center
+title: Configuring access policies in Partner Center, for Managed Partners
 description: Configuring access policies to allow other apps, games, and services to access a title's Xbox Live settings. ms.assetid: ms.date: 02/21/2018